 Council's 2001 Section 94 Plan includes the provision of a Section 94 contribution on extractive industries determined on a case by case basis based on the impact of the development on the road network.
+Previously, conditions 12 and 13 required the applicant to enter into an agreement for the payment of section 94 contributions and the submission of tonnage details to inform the calculation of relevant contributions.

-The agreement between Council and the applicant related to condition 12 of the consent has set the contribution for the operation of the premises at \$0.30 per tonne.
+The agreement between Council and the applicant set the contribution for the operation of the premises at \$0.30 per tonne.
 The proposed development was referred to Council's Community Infrastructure Roads and Drainage Team who raised no issue with the existing rate of contributions paid by the operator of the development.
 Council's Mining Liaison Officer has recommended that CPI be applied to the rate of contributions paid to Council from March 2020.
 The relevant Section 94 condition has been modified to reflect this recommendation.